xTrayambak/nitty/README.md

 ![A screenshot of Nitty running htop](screenshots/htop.jpg)
 ![A screenshot of Nitty running Neovim](screenshots/nvim.jpg)

+# Support
+You can join [the Discord server](https://discord.gg/q49NSg8eaG) here for help with Nitty, or to follow its development.

 # Features
 - Runs most terminal apps fine (keyword: **most**)
   * In fact, this README was written entirely in Neovim running inside Nitty!